Accident Lawyer

 Damages You Can Recover Following an Electric Bicycle Crash

-Economic damages include medical expenses, rehabilitation costs, lost wages, and property damage to the e-bike.
-Non-economic damages cover pain and suffering, emotional distress, and reduced quality of life.
+Victims of e-bike accidents in Chicago may be entitled to recover both economic and non-economic damages under Personal Injury Law.
+Economic damages include medical expenses, rehabilitation costs, lost wages, and property damage to the Electric Bicycle (E-Bike).
+Non-economic damages cover pain and suffering, emotional distress, and a reduced quality of life.
+These damages can be claimed through e-bike crash claims and help ensure fair compensation for injuries and losses.

 Statute of Limitations for Bicycle Accidents in Illinois